-Mike Betz, assistant professor and Extension state specialist, presented “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” at the annual meetings of the Population Association of America in Denver, CO.
+Mike Betz, associate professor and Extension state specialist, presented “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” at the annual meetings of the Population Association of America in Denver, CO.

 Misty Harmon (Perry County) and Jenny Lobb (Franklin County) were quoted in Surviving Holiday Stress, featured in the November 2018 issue of Columbus Parent magazine.